asuraxo/Burgers/README.md

 **FEATURES: **

-l   Users
-can create an account (Sign-Up) and log in.
+Users can create an account (Sign-Up) and log in.

-l   Users
-can choose to log in as 'Customer' or 'Clerk'.
+Users can choose to log in as 'Customer' or 'Clerk'.

-l   Customer:
+Customer:

-n   Customer
-can browse the menu and add burgers to their cart.
+   Customer can browse the menu and add burgers to their cart.

-n   Customer
-can place an order and view their order history.
+   Customer can place an order and view their order history.

-n   Receipt
-would be send to customer through Email.
+   Receipt would be send to customer through Email.

-l   Clerk:
+Clerk:

-n   Clerk
-can add / edit / remove the burgers from the menu.
+   Clerk can add / edit / remove the burgers from the menu.

-l   After
-log out, session would be destroyed
+After log out, session would be destroyed

 **LIVE DEMO (CYCLIC): **